 Both skipper Virat Kohli and coach Ravi Shastri pride themselves on a win-at-all-times mentality, and they have a rare chance to blank out a 5-0 sweep in this T20I series, thus etching out a slice of history.

-Kohli even mentioned the same in -match presentation at Seddon Park on Wednesday night.
+Kohli even mentioned the same in the post-match presentation at Seddon Park on Wednesday night.

 India wouldn’t need to change too much to retain a near full-strength playing eleven.
 There are obvious contenders for certain spots in both batting and bowling department should experimentation kick in.